BizkitKing/antidote/README.md

 "`Paste encrypted message: `"

-After inputing the message, you will be prompted with the choice on whether to decrypt the message using the receiver (at this point your) **private** or **public key**:
+After inputting the message, you will be prompted with the choice on whether to decrypt the message using the receiver (at this point your) **private** or **public key**:

 ```
 Decrypt with (priv/pub)?:
 ```

-If you choose to decrypt it using the public key (by inputting `"pub"`), it will ask for you to enter the receiveer public key;
+If you choose to decrypt it using the public key (by inputting `"pub"`), it will ask for you to enter the receiver public key;

 ```
 Paste receiver public key (hex):